General Astronomy Session

 • we give you the option of a credit to attend a future available session within the next 3 years

 • OR stay for the extended Astronomy presentation.
 If the sky clears we can see through the telescopes.
+If we cant show you anything through the telescope by the end of the show, we issue a 50% refund excluding the ticketing fee.

 Children under 5 years of age are not permitted.